 You can also use this method to give your goats other herbs when needed.
 I give slippery elm bark for diarrhea for instance, and I make dosage balls with that too.
 I've even made dosage balls for dogs using peanut butter instead of molasses.

-It did take a bit of encouragement at first though, before the goats learned how good they are.
-When mine were little, I would open the goat's mouth and pop one in.
+It did take a bit of encouragement at first though, before the goats learned how good these "treats" are.
+I started giving these goats their wormer when they were kids, so I would open the goat's mouth and pop one in.
 If they spit it back out, I'd do it again.
 Eventually they decided I was giving them candy.
 I "worm on Wednesday" (it's easy to remember) and I think they even know what day of the week it is.